 The Hyperopic Eye

 In hyperopia or farsightedness, the opposite is the case.
 The eyeball is too short, as is the distance that light travels from lens to retina.
 Therefore, the image comes into focus behind the retina, causing distant objects to appear clear, whereas close ones do not come into proper focus.

 While the crystalline lens is flexible and auto-adjusts its shape for proper focus, the cornea is static.
 A healthy cornea maintains its smooth dome shape.
 However, if the cornea is weak, the structure of the cornea cannot hold this round shape, causing the cornea to bulge outward and downward like a cone.
 Perfect curvature of the cornea ensures the correct bending of incoming light onto the lens, whereas inadequate curvature results in a refractive error.

 An uneven or irregularly shaped cornea also distorts the image that forms at the retina.
 Common corneal irregularities include astigmatism and keratoconus.

 Scleral lenses are large contact lenses that rest on the sclera — the white part of the eye.
 The lenses span over the cornea, making them ideal for a deformed cornea as they even out the irregularity to create a perfectly shaped eye.

 Contact Dr. Santrell Hart-Moreland at Elevated Eyecare to learn more about how your eye shape affects your vision.
 We'll be happy to discuss the different correction methods available that offer you sharp, comfortable and clear vision all day, every day.

-We receive clients from McDonough, Morrow, Ellenwood, Jonesboro, and throughout Georgia.
+We receive clients from McDonough, Stockbridge, Ellenwood, Jonesboro, and throughout Georgia.